relssek98/MLTeam54/README.md

 *Pre-Processing*

-During the text pre-processing stage, the reddit post data was tokenized, stemmed and filtered for stop words.
+During the text pre-processing stage, the Reddit post data was tokenized, stemmed and filtered for stop words.
 Specifically, we included the following pre-processing methods before conducting any further analysis in the following order: Convert Contractions/Abbreviations/Acronyms into Words, Remove Punctuation, Remove Emojis and URLs, Tokenization, Stemming, Stop Words (removal), and Lowercase Text (convert to).
 Removing Contractions/Abbreviations/Acronyms also removes gibberish.
+All resources we referenced for pre-processing are linked at the bottom of the report.

 The stemming method combines like terms together, which is a form of dimension reduction.
 For example, words such as “running” and “run” have similar meanings, but just in different forms.
 Stemming would group these words together into the same token.
 By reducing the variety of words that have the similar meaning, the quality of the data is significantly improved upon since the weight of the tokens will become more representative of the meaning of the words rather than just raw word frequency.
 See the figures and captions below for evidence of our data pre-processing.